carlosmccosta/effective-parakeet/README.md

 **Only Ubuntu 18.04 with ROS Melodic has been tested.**

 This is the official ROS package for Zivid 3D cameras.
 This enables usage of Zivid cameras as a node/nodelet in ROS.
-Read more about Zivid at (our website)[https://www.zivid.com/].
+Read more about Zivid at [our website](https://www.zivid.com/).
 Please report any issues or feature requests in the issue tracker.

 ## Installation